bahrus/templ-mount/README.md

 templ-mount thinks, though, that in order to satisfactorily reach the promised land of true native competitiveness, we will need to find a way of building applications that can scale, while maintaining fidelity to the various commandments set forth by Lighthouse.
 A profound cultural shift (or rediscovery of [old techniques](https://www.liquidweb.com/kb/what-is-a-progressive-jpeg/)?)  is needed in our thinking about the relationship between the client and the server.
 In fairness, it has been the focus of many creative ideas at the cutting edges of the developer community these past few years.

 The ability to import HTML (and other data formats) from the ~~heavens~~ server down to ~~Earth~~ the browser would, in templ-mount's opinion, make it much easier to get Lighthouse's blessing.
 Such functionality would best be served by native api's, due to the complexities involved.
-In the meantime, templ-mount is wandering the desert, in search of a surrogate api (as are many of temple-mount's compatriots).
+In the meantime, templ-mount is wandering the desert, in search of a surrogate api (as are many of templ-mount's compatriots).

 </details>